Want To Save The World? Try Shopping At Your Local Farmers Market

-- Supporting local farmers: You’re supporting local farmers and producers who are most likely providing work for other locals, who all, in turn, spend much of their hard earned $ on the local economy.
+- Supporting local farmers: You’re supporting local farmers and producers who employ sustainable food systems and are most likely providing work for locals, who all, in turn, spend much of their hard earned $ on the local economy.
 This sounds way more beneficial than using our purchasing power to support some giant GMO food conglomerate who’s maximizing yield at the expense of our health and environment.

 - Coffee: Admittedly, we are coffee nuts.
 There’s nothing better than a Saturday morning coffee from the local barista to kick start that weekend feeling

 - Fancy mushrooms: Every so often and when in season, the mushroom man brings a huge assortment of new mushys to try (e.g. love porcini and oysters are delicious).
 These little gems really make a meal feel special